Skip to main content

 Dear [Hiring Manager Name],

-I am happy to accept the updated offer.
+I am pleased to accept the updated offer.
 As discussed, my start date will be [Start Date], and the agreed salary will be [Revised Salary Amount], with [benefit / bonus / remote arrangement / schedule detail] included as outlined in your email dated [Date].

 Best regards,